hadiahmad06/osiris-workout-planner/README.md

 ### 2. **Cloud Storage**
    - All online pushes and pulls are handled with [`CloudService`](Osiris/Models/CloudService.swift)
+   - Authentication is also done using [`CloudService`](Osiris/Models/CloudService.swift)
-   - Firebase is used to store and sync data, including workout logs in [`LogService`](Osiris/Models/Logging/LogService.swift) and user preferences in [`AuthService`](Osiris/Models/Authentication/AuthService.swift).
+   - Firebase is used to store and sync data, including workout logs in [`LogService`](Osiris/Models/Logging/LogService.swift).
+   - [`ProfileService`](Osiris/Models/User/ProfileService.swift) safely handles user connections, like friends, requests, blocked users, etc.
    - Workout plans and logs are stored in separate database collections, allowing users to share workout plans without compromising their own data.

 ### 3. **User Interface**
    - Created an interactive login/signup screen using SwiftUI animations, in [`AuthView`](Osiris/Views/Authentication/AuthView.swift)
    - Created a [`TodayView`](Osiris/Views/Menu/Tabs/Today/TodayView.swift) page which shows statuses for each day in the current week.
 It also gives an overview of previous workouts for the selected day and allows users to start a new workout.

+### 4. **Friends and Social**
+   - [`ProfileService`](Osiris/Models/User/ProfileService.swift) handles friends, pending requests, and blocked users while prioritizing ensuring local data is synchronized with the cloud.
+   - `SocialView` (in-progress) will display friends, pending outgoing and incoming requests, and blocked users and allow the user to add new friends by entering their username.

 ## To Do